ChorusOne/predictomatic/README.md

        in the past 7 days.
  * [ ] In the participants table, add a yield column (UPnL / Deposit), possibly with a sideways bar chart.
+ * [ ] Add close date metadata to markets, so we know which ones close soon.

 ## License